Hedonic Seat Arrangement Problems: Computational Complexity

 Given a partition $S_1, \ldots, S_{|V|/3}$ of $V$, we assign them to triangles in the seat graph.
 Moreover, we assign $\{x,y,z\}$ to a triangle.
 Then the utilities of agents in $V$ are 2 and the utilities of $x,y,z$ are 4, respectively.
 Since these utilities are maximum for all agents, this arrangement is envy-free.

 Conversely, we are given an envy-free arrangement $\pi$. \begin{nestedclaim} In any envy-free arrangement $\pi$, $\{x,y,z\}$ is assigned to the same triangle in $H$. \end{nestedclaim} \begin{claimproof} Suppose that $x$ is assigned to a triangle $T_x$ and $y$ is assigned to another triangle $T_y$.
-If $z$ is assigned to $T_x$, $y$ envies an the agent $p$ in $V$ assigned to $T_x$ because the utility of $y$ is increased from 2 to 4 by swapping $y$ and $p$.
+If $z$ is assigned to $T_x$, $y$ envies the agent $p$ in $V$ assigned to $T_x$ because the utility of $y$ is increased from 2 to 4 by swapping $y$ and $p$.
 Similarly, if $z$ is assigned to another triangle $T_z$, $y$ envies the agent in $V$ assigned to $T_x$ because the utility of $y$ is increased from 2 to 3 by swapping $y$ and $p$.
-Thus, $\{x,y,z\}$ must be assigned to the same triangle. \end{claimproof} Then, if three agents $p,q,w\in V$ such that $(p,q)\notin E$ are assigned to the same triangle in $H$, $p$ envies $x$ because the utility of $p$ is increased from 1 to 2 by swapping $p$ and $x$.
-Since $\pi$ is envy-free, for each triangle assigned to $p,q,r\in V$, they satisfy $(p,q),(q,r),(r,p)\in E$.
+Thus, $\{x,y,z\}$ must be assigned to the same triangle. \end{claimproof} Then, if three agents $p,q,w\in V$ such that $\{p,q\}\notin E$ are assigned to the same triangle in $H$, $p$ envies $x$ because the utility of $p$ is increased from 1 to 2 by swapping $p$ and $x$.
+Since $\pi$ is envy-free, for each triangle assigned to $p,q,r\in V$, they satisfy $\{p,q\},\{q,r\},\{r,p\}\in E$.
 This implies that there is a partition $S_1, \ldots, S_{|V|/3}$ of $V$ in $G$. \end{proof}

-By the definition, if the seat graph is a complete graph, the arrangement is all arrangements are equivalent.
+By definition, if the seat graph is a complete graph, all the arrangements are equivalent.
 However, if the seat graph consists of a clique and an independent set, {\sf EFA} is NP-complete.
-The reduction is from \textsc{$k$-Clique} \cite{GJ1979}. \begin{theorem} is NP-complete even if the seat graph consists of a clique and an independent set. \end{theorem} \begin{proof}
+The reduction is from \textsc{$k$-Clique}, which is NP-complete \cite{GJ1979}. \begin{theorem} is NP-complete even if the seat graph consists of a clique and an independent set. \end{theorem} \begin{proof}